bcgov/orgbook-bc-api-docs/docs/index.md

 A number of resources have been set up in this repository as a guide to using the OrgBook BC API.

-### Documentation
+### Guide and How-tos

 If you are just starting out, this should be your main go-to guide.
-Please see the [documentation](./api.md) for a comprehensive overview of the OrgBook BC API along with examples and implementation instructions for the most common application use cases.
+Please see the [guide](./api.md) for a comprehensive overview of the OrgBook BC API along with examples and implementation instructions for the most common application use cases.

 ### Open API specification

 You may wish to check out the various Open API specifications (specifically [v3](https://orgbook.gov.bc.ca/api/v3/) and [v4](https://orgbook.gov.bc.ca/api/v4/)) if you are interested in a deeper look into a catalogue of all the endpoints available.
-You are encouraged to use the most up-to-date production version (v4) of the API in your applications to avoid any issues with backward compatibility.
+You are encouraged to use the most up-to-date production version ([v4](https://orgbook.gov.bc.ca/api/v4/)) of the API in your applications to avoid any issues with backward compatibility.

 ### Demo

 To see the OrgBook BC API in action, please check out the official OrgBook BC web [application](https://www.orgbook.gov.bc.ca) featuring the use of various endpoints to create a full-featured verifiable data search tool for registered BC organizations.
 Developers that are interested in the implementation details of OrgBook BC, are encouraged to view [this](https://github.com/bcgov/orgbook-bc-client) GitHub repository.
-OrgBook BC was developed using [Vue.js](https://vuejs.org).
+OrgBook BC was developed with [Vue](https://vuejs.org).

 ## Contributing